 Come meet the CGE staff and learn about off-campus study options.
 Hoehn-Saric House

 Get all of your on-campus job questions answered!
 Gund Commons, Lower Level

 OLs and CAs will be at the doors of each academic of the academic buildings listed below to help you find your classroom for tomorrow!
-Ascension, Higley Hall/Fischman, Tomsic, Hayes, Sam Mather and Lenz
+Ascension, Higley Hall/Fischman, Tomsich, Hayes, Sam Mather and Lentz

 Meet with your OL and a staff member to discuss what was portrayed in Life on the Hill #4: Diversity.
 Various Locations

 During this session you will meet some of the Campus Safety officers who work tirelessly to keep our community safe and learn how you play a part in that safety.
 Attendance will be taken.
 Rosse Hall

 This is your final OL group meeting for Orientation.
 You will be making a plan for a reunion dinner your OLs will be going over the events happening in the next few weeks.
 Meeting spot will be determined by your OLs